There are many methods of blending colored pencil, but they can be classified in three basic ways.

 It’s also the method that is the most automatic.
 Every time you layer one color over another, you’re blending.

-When blending colored pencil with colored pencil, be careful to match pressure with sharpness.
+TIP: When blending colored pencil with colored pencil, be careful to match pressure with sharpness.
 The sharper your pencil, the lighter the pressure.
 Using heavy pressure with a sharp pencil is likely to either break the tip off the pencil–possibly leaving an unsightly mark–or tear the paper.
-If you want to burnish, it’s best to use a blunt pencil, like the one shown above.
+If you want to burnish, it’s best to use a blunt pencil.

 Blending stumps and tortillons are more often associated with graphite drawing, but they also work with colored pencil.
 I’ve found them to be slightly less effective than paper towel, but they are very useful if you want to blend a small area.

 I use three basic solvents for blending colored pencil.
-In order from mildest to most aggressive are rubbing alcohol, turpentine, and rubber cement thinner.
+In order from mildest to most aggressive are rubbing alcohol, odorless mineral spirits, and turpentine.
+(I have used rubber cement thinner in the past, but only sparingly, since it’s very aggressive in “melting” color.
+It’s also quite toxic.)

 Before you try any solvent on a colored pencil, test it on a piece of scrap paper.
 You want to make sure the paper will stand up to a solvent blend.
 Nothing is more discouraging than to have your paper buckle or warp when it gets wet.